Highlander

 DM - [as Deshields starts to stand up] Baron, don't do this.

-Deshields - I am young enough and strong enough for whatever you require.
+Deshields - I'm young enough and strong enough for whatever you require.

 Deshields - Who is the lord of this manor?
-[DM backs off and Deshields walks over to where Kuyler awaits.]
+[DM backs off & Deshields walks over to where Kuyler awaits.]

-Kuyler - [holding a length of red fabric] Are you ready, my lord?
+Kuyler - [holding length of red fabric] Are you ready, my lord?

 Deshields - Always. [more quietly] What would you have me do?

-DM - [rushes to the body as the guests scream] Baron!
+DM - [rushes to the body as guests scream] Baron!

-[Deshields' wife rushes forward and throws herself across the body, crying.]
+[Deshields' wife rushes forward & throws herself across the body, crying.]

-[The wife of the dead elderly gentleman cries over her husband's body as the police carry it away.]
+[Wife of dead elderly gentleman cries over her husband's body as police carry it away.]

 LeBrun - [to DM] I don't suppose you would be able to recognize him if you saw him again.